 When I first learned about diffusion models, I was introduced to them as a type of variational autoencoder (VAE) applied to a series of quantities .
 Deriving the forward and reverse processes required lengthy derivations spanning multiple pages, dense with priors, posteriors, Bayesian theorems, and mathematical intricacies.
 Later, I encountered the stochastic differential equation (SDE) perspective, which frames diffusion models through Fokker-Planck and Kolmogorov backward equations—concepts no simpler to grasp than the VAE approach.

-Instead, this blog series aims to deliver a concise, self-contained, and rigorous introduction to diffusion models.
 While some concepts may be challenging, I believe this approach offers the fastest and most straightforward pathway to understanding diffusion model theory.
-We will focus exclusively on fundamental SDE principles and calculus to intuitively derive the core theory, uncovering its intrinsic structure without relying on advanced machinery.
+We will focus exclusively on fundamental principles of stochastic differential equations (SDEs) and calculus to intuitively derive the core theory, revealing its intrinsic structure without the need for advanced machinery.

 In this section, we cover the basics of Stochastic Differential Equations (SDEs), focusing on two fundamental concepts: